retentioneering/retentioneering-tools/docs/source/user_guides/preprocessing.rst

 :doc:`Data processors <../user_guides/dataprocessors>` are bricks for our preprocessing.
 So we have to represent our solution as a combination of the data processors.

 As for requirements 1, 2, and 4 of the case study, they are straightforward.
 Each of them relates to a single data processor application.
 In contrast, requirement 3 is a bit tricky.
-First, we need to apply the :py:meth:`NewUsersEvents <retentioneering.data_processors_lib.new_users.NewUsersEvents>` data processor, marking the trajectories with the ``new_user`` and ``existing_user`` markers.
+First, we need to apply the :py:meth:`LabelNewUsers <retentioneering.data_processors_lib.label_new_users.NewUsersEvents>` data processor, marking the trajectories with the ``new_user`` and ``existing_user`` markers.
 Next, we apply the :py:meth:`FilterEvents <retentioneering.data_processors_lib.filter_events.FilterEvents>` data processor twice: once to get the new users from the previous step, and then to get the existing users.
 Note that the preprocessing flow splits at this point.
-Next, for the branch related to the existing users we need to sequentially apply the :py:meth:`TruncatedEvents <retentioneering.data_processors_lib.truncated_events.TruncatedEvents>` data processor for marking the paths as truncated or not, and then another :py:meth:`FilterEvents <retentioneering.data_processors_lib.filter_events.FilterEvents>` data processor to leave intact trajectories only.
+Next, for the branch related to the existing users we need to sequentially apply the :py:meth:`LabelCroppedPaths <retentioneering.data_processors_lib.label_cropped_paths.LabelCroppedPaths>` data processor for marking the paths as truncated or not, and then another :py:meth:`FilterEvents <retentioneering.data_processors_lib.filter_events.FilterEvents>` data processor to leave intact trajectories only.
 Finally, we need to merge the data from the two separated branches and apply the :py:meth:`SplitSessions <retentioneering.data_processors_lib.split_sessions.SplitSessions>` data processor in the end.
 An outline of the described solution is represented on the image below.

 .. figure:: /_static/user_guides/preprocessing/preprocessing_graph_outline.png
     :height: 600